 Define the positions of about 10 organoids with a spherical structure close to the coverslip surface per well by differential interference contrast live imaging, capturing organoids with comparable diameters and focusing on the central slice of the organoids to image the lumens [1-TXT].

-SCREEN: To be provided by Authors: Position being defined, then organoid being image TEXT: e.g., image 80 plus or minus 30-micrometer organoids
+SCREEN: To be provided by Authors: Position being defined, then organoid being imaged TEXT: e.g., image 80 plus or minus 30-micrometer organoids

-Record the differential interference contrast and the lucifer yellow fluorescence of every position to document the shape and autofluorescence of each organoid [1-TXT].
+Record the differential interference contrast and the lucifer yellow (LY) fluorescence of every position to document the shape and autofluorescence of each organoid [1-TXT].

-SCREEN: To be provided by Authors: DIC and LF fluorescence being recorded for one organoid TEXT: Exclude organoids w/ high autofluorescence
+SCREEN: To be provided by Authors: DIC and LY fluorescence being recorded for one organoid TEXT: Exclude organoids with high autofluorescence

 When all of the organoids have been imaged, add an additional 150 microliters of lucifer yellow to the lucifer yellow-treatment wells [1] and image all of the wells every 5 minutes for 70 minutes [2].